-In line with the Orange Code values ('we are honest, prudent and responsible'), ING wants to encourage and protect whistleblowers who come forward and report concerns in good faith by:
+The Whistleblower Policy is in line with the Orange Code values ('we are honest, prudent and responsible') intended to encourage and protect whistleblowers who come forward and report (alleged) concerns:

-- encouraging a culture in which whistleblowers can raise concerns in good faith regarding suspected or actual criminal conduct, unethical conduct or other misconduct without having to fear any adverse consequences; - increasing the likelihood of alerting management to concerns so they can be addressed to help ING getting a better and safer business by preventing non-compliance with the Orange Code, Policies, laws and regulations, which may lead to impairment of ING's integrity, financial loss, regulatory sanctions and/or reputational damage.
+- encouraging a culture in which whistleblowers can raise concerns where they have reasonable grounds to suspect criminal conduct, unethical conduct or other misconduct without having to fear any adverse consequences; - increasing the likelihood of alerting management to concerns so they can be addressed to help ING getting a better and safer business by preventing non-compliance with the Orange Code, Policies, laws and regulations, which may lead to impairment of ING's integrity, financial loss, regulatory sanctions and/or reputational damage. - is applicable to employees (as defined within the Whistleblower Policy), former employees, candidates, and parties with whom ING has a business relationship (such as contractors, subcontractors and suppliers), collectively referred to as whistle-blowers in this Policy.